jpmeagher/modelling_online_discussion_supplement/README.md

   "Modelling online discussion under circadian rhythms and superspreading dynamics" by Joe Meagher and Nial Friel.

-Running each of the R scripts in the /scripts folder will populate the /models, /evidence and /predictions folders with the required .RDS objects.
+Running each of the R scripts in the /scripts folder will populate /models, /evidence and /predictions folders with the required .RDS objects.
 The code calls the [onlineMessageboardActivity](https://github.com/jpmeagher/onlineMessageboardActivity) package which accompanies the paper.